ewels/CPT-Bootstrap-Carousel/README.md

 Credits
 -------
-This plugin was written by @tallphil with help and suggestions from several others including (but not limited to) @joshgerdes, @atnon and @grahamharper.
+This plugin was written by @tallphil with help and suggestions from several others including (but not limited to) @reddo, @joshgerdes, @atnon and @grahamharper.

 Installation
 ------------